GemCis is named after the chemotherapy drugs used:

 - a PICC line – a fine tube that is put into a vein in your arm and goes up into a vein in your chest

-Your nurse will give you gemcitabine (a colourless fluid) as a drip.
+Your nurse will give you gemcitabine as a drip.
 This takes about 30 minutes.
-After this, they will give you cisplatin (a colourless fluid) as a drip.
-This takes 1 to 4 hours.
-They usually run the drip through a pump, which gives you the treatment over a set time.
+They will also give you the cisplatin as a drip.
+This takes between 1 and 4 hours.
+You will have one drug followed by the other.
+The nurse usually runs the drip through a pump, which gives you the treatment over a set time.